WHAT DOES SAKA DO FOR YOU?

 So, let us examine the example of a kite boarder that practices his sport off the beach in Milnerton.
 He enjoys no permanence of access to the water.
 He is under the scrutiny of officials who do not understand his sport, and are fearful of some undisclosed level of liability that can be imputed on them.
 Not a happy situation at all.
 Driven by SAKA, an association is established between the Kite Boarding community and SAS.
 Suddenly, Kite Boarders enjoy the respectability that comes with the association with SAS, and their relationship with the authorities undergoes a metamorphosis, which includes the provision of upgraded beach premises to use as operational headquarters.

-The answer to the question “what does SAKA/SAS do for me?” can be couched in terms of access to the rules of sailing, or in terms association with ISAF/IKA.
-But the biggest benefit of an association with SAS, is that it gives you a level of respectability by association, that makes it possible for you to properly negotiate what you need, to practice or to support the sport that you love.
+The answer to the question “what does SAKA do for me?” can be couched in terms of access to the rules of sailing, or in terms association with WS/IKA.
+But the biggest benefit of an association with South African Sailing, is that it gives you a level of respectability by association, that makes it possible for you to properly negotiate what you need, to practice or to support the sport that you love.

-The fact is that the bigger the membership of SAS, the greater the clout that SAKA has, and the greater the value to be found in your membership.
+The fact is that the bigger the membership of South African Sailing, the greater the clout that SAKA has, and the greater the value to be found in your membership.
 The more you understand the value to be found in your membership, the more you will encourage others to be part of the growth.

 If kiteboarding as a sport is going to grow, then we, as the current incumbents, must become the people that other people want to mix with.